drhsqlite/fossil-mirror/www/customskin.md

 ## <a name="headfoot"></a>Header and Footer Processing

-The `header.txt` and `footer.txt` control files of a skin are the HTML text of the Contnet Header and Content Footer, except that before being inserted into the output stream, the text is run through a
+The `header.txt` and `footer.txt` control files of a skin are the HTML text of the Content Header and Content Footer, except that before being inserted into the output stream, the text is run through a
 [TH1 interpreter](./th1.md) that might adjust the text as follows: